-The six basic principles of communication in Islam should be ideality in delivering da'wah messages both virtually and non-virtually, but the fact that happened to the virtual media youtube there was a cancellation of Mr. Guru Mizan Qudsiyah because the da'wah message delivered contained insults and symbolic violence.
+The six basic principles of communication in Islam should be ideality in delivering da'wah messages both virtually and non-virtually, but the fact that happened to the virtual media YouTube was canceled against Tuan Guru Mizan Qudsiyah Because the message of da'wah conveyed contains insults and symbolic violence.
 The insult and symbolic violence referred to here is where Tuan Guru Mizan Qudsiyah insulted the tradition of pilgrimage to the tombs of the Lombok people who are considered as the tombs of saints.
-If the content of Mr. Guru Mizan Qudsiyah's lecture on youtube that insults the customs of Lombok people is seen from the basis of Islamic communication, then Mr. Guru Mizan Qudsiyah has not fulfilled the aspects of Qawlan ma'rufan: namely communicating with good and appropriate words, so as to provide benefits, enlightening knowledge and provide problem solving for people who get difficulties.
+If the content of Tuan Guru Mizan Qudsiyah's lecture on YouTube that insults the customs of Lombok people is seen from the basis of Islamic communication, then Tuan Guru Mizan Qudsiyah has not fulfilled the aspects of Qawlan ma'rufan: namely communicating with good and appropriate words, so as to provide benefits, enlightening knowledge and provide problem solving for people who get into trouble.
 Next Qawlan karima: communicate with noble and wise words so as to give birth to a message that is gentle, beautiful to hear with full manners.
 And the end of Qawlan layyina is to communicate in a gentle way, not rude, full of satire, friendliness so as to give a touch of psychological change and human action.